uunnxx/how-to/visual_novel/README.md

 - Drama

-## The Visual Aspect ofa Visual Novel
+## The Visual Aspect of a Visual Novel
 - Background
 - Character Sprites
 - Computer Graphics (CGs)